javai222/javai/Nelson_Cantela.md

 **<03/11/2026>** : Comment by: <Saan, Kenneth R.>; You did well in helping your team implementing your learnings in this activity, and I see nothing to improve you can help and you advance your studies and keep that discipline.

-<03/11/2026> : Comment by: <Saan, Kenneth>; you did great in completing this activity as soon as possible, there will be always room for improvement so you can always get better by creating a project using this concept and overall you did great.
+**<03/11/2026>** : Comment by: <Saan, Kenneth>; you did great in completing this activity as soon as possible, there will be always room for improvement so you can always get better by creating a project using this concept and overall you did great.

-<03/11/2026> : Comment by: <Saan, Kenneth>; you did well you really focues on buildng somethng that is related to our project, there will be always room for improvement so you can always get better by creating a project using this concept and overall you did great.
+**<03/11/2026>** : Comment by: <Saan, Kenneth>; you did well you really focues on buildng somethng that is related to our project, there will be always room for improvement so you can always get better by creating a project using this concept and overall you did great.

+**<03/26/2026>** : Comment by: <Tismo, Yvette Germaine E.>; You did a really great job in creating your Brain component class and using validators, and you can improve by learning more about oop and composition for future projects.